ramrom/rams_dot_files/cheatsheets/http_web_tls_cheatsheet.md

         - QUIC embeds TLS inside it, offer more security with more data encrypted
         - QUIC can support multiple streams at transport layer, all HTTP2 streams would be blocked if TCP connect was blocked
         - http3 was invented in order to use QUIC, QUIC wasnt compatible with HTTP2
+- HLS - http live streaming
+    - adaptive bit rate streaming protocol developed by apple in 2009
+    - splits stream into a sequence of small HTTP-based file downloads
+    - works with any firewall and proxy servers and CDNs that supports regular HTTP traffic, unlike UDP-based protocols like RTP
+    - chunk size and rate can dynamically adjust based on bandwidth and device capability

 ## OTHER INFO
 - chunked vs multi-part: chunked is transfer encoding, multi-part is content type